marcospgp/marcospgp.github.io/_posts/2022-08-23-lerp-frame-rate-independent.md

 Perhaps multiplying $$d$$ by $$\Delta time$$ is good enough.
 But good enough is not good enough for us, so we shall battle on!

-Coming Soon: A part 3 where we finally find out how to make an iterative lerp perfectly independent from fluctuations in frame rate.
+Check out part 3, {% post_link 2022-08-24-lerp-how-to-frame-rate-independent %}, where we finally find out how to make an iterative lerp perfectly independent from fluctuations in frame rate.

 ## Acknowledgements